MThorpester/COVID-Vaccinations-ETL-Project/README.md

 ### Steps to follow

 1- Ensure all of the software listed above is installed on your machine<br>
-2- Start up and/or connect to a local PostgreSQL server in pgAdmin, and create a new database called "COVID".
+2- Start up and/or connect to a local PostgreSQL server in pgAdmin, and create a new database called "COVID".<br>
 3- Run these SQL DDL commands from pgAdmin to create the empty database:
 ```
 COVID-ETL/CovidDBSchema.sql